selisha-pivotal/pcf-meetup-code-samples/README.md

 Depending on the meetup, you might have seen a demo using Java, Ruby, Go, PHP, Node.js or Python.

+All of the languages are available in this repo under the respective directory.

 **All of the sample code used is in this repo, and is provided "as-is" for demonstration purposes only.**

 ##Using The Samples.